AdaCore/gpr/doc/gpr_user_guide/source/first_project.rst

 Languages
 =========

 GPR is multi-language.
-By default, only Ada sources are recognised.
+By default, only Ada sources are recognized.
 To add other languages, list them explicitly:

 .. code-block:: gpr